abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 Summary:

-- If you understand math and logic, you have the basis for understanding the scientific method.
+- If you understand maths and logic, you have the basis for understanding the scientific method.
 Once you understand the scientific method, you can separate truth from falsehood in other fields.
 - Be careful when reading because so-called facts are often just opinions with a veneer of pseudoscience around them.
 - It's better to read a great book slowly than to fly through a hundred books quickly.
 Understanding comes through repetition and usage.
 - The five most important skills are reading, writing, arithmetic, persuasion, and programming.
-If you're good with computers, if you're good at basic math, if you're good at writing, if you're good at speaking, and if you like to read, you're set for life.
+If you're good with computers, if you're good at basic maths, if you're good at writing, if you're good at speaking, and if you like to read, you're set for life.

 ### Read What You Love Until You Love to Read